WASHC2C

 WASH complex subunit 2C is a protein that in humans is encoded by the WASHC2C gene.
-WASHC2C, also known as WASHCAP, VPEF, FAM21A, or FAM21C, expresses itself ubiquitously in bone marrow and thyroid tissues mainly as well as 25 other tissues.
-WASHC2C is intracellular and is mainly in the nucleoli, vesicles, and cytosol.
+WASHC2C, also known as WASHCAP, VPEF, FAM21A, or FAM21C, is expressed ubiquitously.
+WASHC2C is intracellular and is mainly in the cytosol associated with vesicles.
 The protein has a low immune cell, human brain regional, and a low tissue specificity.
 Some diseases that the protein are associated with are Vaccinia and Transient Tic Disorder.